jgphilpott/bash_aliases/README.md

-# bash-aliases
+# Intro

-A repository to host my bash aliases.
+A repository to share my bash aliases.